rricard/rricard.github.io/_posts/2015-11-23-es6-on-aws-lambda.md

 });
 ```

-You can test it on AWS now, you'll see that the file gets quite large but it
+You can test it on AWS now, you'll see that the webpack output gets quite large
-does take all of the dependencies in account.
+but it does take all of the dependencies in account at once.

 ## Conclusion

 Making ES6 and Lambda work together is not that hard but having proper tooling
 to develop your ES6 lambdas easily require some knowledge.

-I hope that this small tutorial can help you develop lambdas faster.
+I hope that this small tutorial helped you develop lambdas faster and/or
+understand better the webpack compilation process.

 Later I'll see if I can give you good tooling to export lambdas with compiled
 dependencies and how to deploy them more easily directly on AWS (without the